-- Mouldings, skirting boards and baseboards in bathrooms, professional kitchens and stairwells. - Floorings in professional kitchens with floor drain. - Floorings in wet rooms with floor drain in educational buildings and residential care facilities (or similar buildings classified as residential buildings according to national legislation). - Smaller plastic details ≤ 100 grams and outdoor glazing beads on windows and doors.
-Foil covering the whole product surface, is not seen as a small part.
+- Mouldings, skirting boards and baseboards in bathrooms, professional kitchens and stairwells. - Floorings in professional kitchens with floor drain. - Floorings in wet rooms with floor drain in educational buildings and residential care facilities (or similar buildings classified as residential buildings according to national legislation). - Plastic details $\leq 50$ grams on windows and doors.